 Competition is fierce.

-To cut to the chase, these are some of the fastest web hosts on the planet:
+To cut to the chase, these are some of the fastest web hosts on the planet below.

-A2 Hosting has staked their reputation on trying to be the fastest web host in all the lands.
-They event put it front and center on their home page:
+A2 Hosting has staked its reputation on trying to be the fastest web host in all the lands.
+They even put it front and center on their home page:

-But the important thing to know is that you don't get 20x speed on the start plan, you have to go for the Turbo Plan (great name) for that:
+But the important thing to know is that you don't get 20x speed on the Lite plan, you have to go for the Turbo Plan (great name) for that: